emilyfdzhang/ConnectedSpine/README.md

 ## Roadmap

 - [x] Display results and recommended providers based on questionnaire answers
-  - [ ] Query nearby providers based on the user's zipcode
+  - [ ] Query nearby providers based on the user's zipcode (Story points: 3)
 - [x] Store a user's most recent questionnaire answers
-  - [ ] Store all of the user's previous questionnaire answers
+  - [ ] Store all of the user's previous questionnaire answers with diagnosis/providers and display them on the Profile page (Story points: 4)
-- [ ] Feedback form where a user can leave feedback on the questionnaire results
+- [x] Feedback form where a user can leave feedback on the questionnaire results
+- [ ] Display statistics and satisfaction from other users to feel confident with the app's reliability (Story points: 5)

 <!-- See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues). -->